The fax test failed

 Make sure the device is set to receive faxes automatically and that the Rings to

-setting is correct.
+Answer setting is correct.
 The number of rings to answer for the device should

 be greater than the number of rings to answer for the answering machine.
 If the